johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Worth spending time and energy developing a plan to minimize emotional harm from unexpected (and inevitable) setbacks.

+What is Wisdom?
+"Noticing the causes of psychological suffering, noticing where they are unnecessary and then stop doing the things that are producing needless suffering"
+- Sam Harris)

 [Random Interesting thoughts](#Random-Interesting-thoughts)

 # Moral duty to become more rational.